-Slide each filter to the side, then pull the filters downward.
+To remove the grease filters, slide each filter to the side, then pull the filters downward.
 The filters will drop out.

-3. Soak grease filters in hot water and a mild detergent.
+Soak grease filters in hot water and a mild detergent.
 Rinse well and shake to dry.
 Do not use ammonia or place them in a dishwasher.
 The aluminum will darken.